JungHoKong/Immunotherapy_AMB/README.md

 "Prediction of immunotherapy response using mutations to cancer protein assemblies", Kong et al.

 # Requirements
-This work was mainly performed using python 3.9.13.
+This work was mainly performed using `python 3.9.13` and `Anaconda`.
 Key libraries that were used in this study is listed below:

 - scikit-learn
 - scikit-survival